NinnessOtu/writeups/SECDOJO/Temple.md

 ![Untitled](./pictures/33.png)

-As we can discern, there is network communication with the attacker's C2 server through PowerShell.
-To gain further insight, we will trace the process with **PID 3544**, using the following queries :
+We’ve observed network communication with the attacker’s C2 server through PowerShell.
+To gain more insight, we will trace the process with **PID 3544** using the following queries:

 ```yaml
 (process.pid:3544) OR (process.parent.pid:3544)